munificent/craftinginterpreters/book/statements-and-state.md

 handle them.
 That's because the grammar restricts where some kinds of statements are allowed.

-The clauses in control flow statements -- think the "then" and "else" parts of an if statement or the body of a while -- are each a single statement.
+The clauses in control flow statements -- think the then and else branches of an `if` statement or the body of a `while` -- are each a single statement.
 But that statement is not allowed to be one that declares a name.
 This is OK:

 ```lox
 if (monday) print "Ugh, already?";